Home sleep apnea testing for obstructive sleep apnea in adults

 - Sériès F, Marc I, Cormier Y, La Forge J. Utility of nocturnal home oximetry for case finding in patients with suspected sleep apnea hypopnea syndrome.
 Ann Intern Med 1993; 119:449.

-- Tonelli de Oliveira AC, Martinez D, Vasconcelos LF, et al. Diagnosis of obstructive sleep apnea syndrome and its outcomes with home portable monitoring.
+- de Oliveira ACT, Martinez D, Vasconcelos LFT, et al. Diagnosis of obstructive sleep apnea syndrome and its outcomes with home portable monitoring.
 Chest 2009; 135:330.

 - Zeidler MR, Santiago V, Dzierzewski JM, et al. Predictors of Obstructive Sleep Apnea on Polysomnography after a Technically Inadequate or Normal Home Sleep Test.
 J Clin Sleep Med 2015; 11:1313.